 It’s 1.6 kilometres with many famous High Street shops and banks on its north side.

-Victorian gardens is on its southern side with fantastic views of the castle.
+Victorian gardens are on its southern side, with fantastic castle views.

 Opening and closing time varies seasonally, so check their website for details.

 Edinburgh is the Scottish capital city, well connected with cities from Europe and cities worldwide.